 In February of 2014, Jamie Daniel, a local funeral director with nearly 30 years experience, and his wife, Robin, purchased the funeral home.

 Dennis Mayfield, who is the current Hopkins County Coroner, has over 30 years experience and is also a funeral director at Reid-Walters Funeral Home.
-The staff at Reid-Walters include: Jamie and Robin Daniel, Dennis Mayfield, Bobby and Bonita Daniel, Kevin Lane, and Howard Parish .
+The staff at Reid-Walters include: Jamie and Robin Daniel, Dennis Mayfield, Donna Mayfield, Bobby and Bonita Daniel and Collin Daniel.

 With his staff and his family working with him, Jamie is determined to keep Reid-Walters Funeral Home a family owned and operated business serving Earlington, and neighboring communities.